-My first impression of Serbia was a bleak one.
+My first impression of Serbia was rather a bleak one of I’m honest.

 As an extremely English twenty-something year old lass (I’m all about that cream tea life), my only knowledge of the country I’d had up until the point that I visited it was pretty limited, and mainly garnered from what flashbacks I could recall from watching Newsround back in the days when TVs only had four channels and the Test Card Girl patiently waited next to her chalk board game of noughts and crosses throughout the night until it was time for TV to start again in the morning.
 Remember the 90s, pals!?
 What a time to be alive!!

 I knew that not long ago they’d been at war, though I wasn’t really sure who they’d been at war with, and I was pretty sure I’d heard the term ‘war crime’ used fairly often next to Serbia’s name.
 I knew it was located in a part of Europe which was once called Yugoslavia.
 (About seven years prior to my visit I’d written a Facebook status declaring that one day I’d make it to Yugoslavia simply because I liked the sound of the word ‘Yugoslavia’, so I was genuinely extremely proud to be able to fulfil this Facebook dream in the closest way possible- considering that Yugoslavia no longer actually exists.)
 I also went to secondary school back in the day with a Kosovan lad who’d escaped almost certain death in his home country by crossing Europe and entering England via the Channel Tunnel in the back of a lorry, and I was pretty sure if I remembered correctly that the situation in Serbia in general had something to do with him needing to seek refuge here.
 If you were to ask me what Serbia looks like, all I had to offer up were images of the country’s capital Belgrade on fire or reduced to ash and rubble along with shots of hungry looking children and camouflage jackets.